Deep-water coral: Human impact

 The primary human impact on deep-water corals is from deep-water trawling.
-Trawlers drag nets across the ocean floor, disturbing sediments, breaking and destroying deep-water corals.
-Another harmful method is long line fishing.
+Trawlers drag nets across the ocean floor, disturbing sediments, breaking, and destroying deep-water corals.
+Additionally, long-line fishing poses another harmful method.

-Oil and gas exploration also damage deep-water coral.
-A study conducted in 2015 found that injury observed in populations in the Mississippi Canyon in the Gulf of Mexico increased from 4 to 9 percent before the Deepwater Horizon oil spill to 38 to 50 percent after the spill (Etnoyer et al., 2015).
+Oil and gas exploration also cause damage to deep-water coral.
+A 2015 study revealed that observed injury in populations in the Mississippi Canyon in the Gulf of Mexico surged significantly after the Deepwater Horizon oil spill.
+The injury rates increased from 4 to 9 percent before the spill to 38 to 50 percent after the spill (Etnoyer et al., 2015).

-Deep-water corals grow slowly, so recovery takes much longer than in shallow waters where nutrients and food-providing zooxanthellae are far more abundant.
+Deep-water corals have a slow growth rate, resulting in a much longer recovery period compared to shallow waters where nutrients and food-providing zooxanthellae are more abundant.

-In a study during 2001 to 2003, a study of a reef of Lophelia pertusa in the Atlantic off Canada found that the corals were often broken in unnatural ways.
-And the ocean floor displayed scars and overturned boulders from trawling.
+Another study conducted during 2001 to 2003 focused on a reef of Lophelia pertusa in the Atlantic off Canada.
+This study found that the corals were often broken in unnatural ways, and the ocean floor displayed scars and overturned boulders from trawling.

-In addition to these managed pressures, deep water coral reefs are also vulnerable to unmanaged pressures (e.g. ocean acidification) and in order to protect these habitats in the long-term methods which assess the relative risks of different pressures are being promoted.
+Apart from managed pressures such as deep-water trawling and oil exploration, deep-water coral reefs are susceptible to unmanaged pressures like ocean acidification.
+To safeguard these habitats in the long term, methods evaluating the relative risks of different pressures are being advocated.

 Oculina Banks

 Bottom trawling and natural causes like bioerosion and episodic die-offs have reduced much of Florida's Oculina Banks to rubble, drastically reducing a once-substantial fishery by destroying spawning grounds.

-In 1980, Harbor Branch Oceanographic Institution scientists called for protective measures.
+In 1980, Harbor Branch Oceanographic Institution scientists, such as John Reed, called for protective measures.
 In 1984, the South Atlantic Fishery Management Council (SAFMC) designated a 315 km2 area as a Habitat Area of Particular Concern.
 In 1994, an area called the Experimental Oculina Research Reserve was completely closed to bottom fishing.
 In 1996, the SAFMC prohibited fishing vessels from dropping anchors, grapples, or attached chains there.
 In 1998, the council also designated the reserve as an Essential Fish Habitat.
 In 2000, the deep-water Oculina Marine Protected Area was extended to 1029 km2.
 Scientists recently deployed concrete reef balls in an attempt to provide habitat for fish and coral.

 Sula and Røst

 Scientists estimate that trawling has damaged or destroyed 30 to 50 percent of the Norwegian shelf coral area.
-The International Council for the Exploration of the Sea, the European Commission’s main scientific advisor on fisheries and environmental issues in the northeast Atlantic, recommend mapping and closing Europe’s deep corals to fishing trawlers.
+The International Council for the Exploration of the Sea, the European Commission’s main scientific advisor on fisheries and environmental issues in the northeast Atlantic, recommend mapping and closing Europe's deep corals to fishing trawlers.